PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

     - admin@institution.edu
 ```

-The example below will send a warning email if a GPU is found to be idle for 3 hours and it will cancel the jobs if a GPU found to be idle for 4 hours:
+The example below will send a warning email if a GPU is found to be idle for 3 hours and it will cancel the job if a GPU is still idle afer 4 hours:

 ```yaml
 cancel-zero-gpu-jobs-1: